-Accreditation & Licensing
+Program Accreditation & Licensing

-Commission on Collegiate Nursing Education
+Commission on Collegiate Nursing Education (CCNE)

-New students start class in the summer of each year and are required to come to the main campus once a year for one week; attend a research conference, selected by faculty, once a year.
+- New students start class in the summer of each year and are required to come to the main campus once a year for one week; attend a research conference, selected by faculty, once a year.